guokan-shang/guokan-shang.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: ...
 ---

-My name is Guokan Shang (尚国侃).
+Hi, my name is Guokan Shang (尚国侃), here is my [Curriculum Vitae](cv.pdf), you can find my contact at the footer of this website.

 I am a research scientist at LINAGORA, a French leader in open-source software ecosystem.
 Within the [Labs team](https://labs.linagora.com), we are building AI-powered collaborative platforms with the aim of facilitating communication and personal interaction in a corporate environment.